Role of the Alberta Ombudsman’s Office

 Equitable treatment for all.

-The Alberta Ombudsman provides oversight of public services in Alberta to ensure fair treatment through independent investigations, recommendations and education.
+The Alberta Ombudsman provides oversight to ensure fair treatment through independent investigations, recommendations and education for all Albertans.

-We also value a working environment that fosters personal and professional growth and development, collaboration and teamwork, and innovation and creativity.
+We also value a working environment that embraces diversity, fosters personal and professional growth, collaboration and innovation.

 About Our Office